 See Module Security.

-User Roles versus Module Roles
+4 User Roles vs. Module Roles

 An end user in a Mendix application has one or more user roles.
 These roles can be assigned from within the client when creating or editing a user.
 User roles are at the level of a project and can be edited in Project Security.

 Each module defines its own set of module roles and you only have to specify security within a module in terms of those module roles.
 An e-mail module maybe has two module roles, one for normal user and one for an administrator; other modules may have just one or more than two module roles depending on the requirements for those modules.

 A user role is a combination of module roles.
 A user that signs into the system gets the access rights of all of his or her user roles and indirectly to the module roles that are contained by those user roles.

 Let us say you have a project with two modules: System and ProjectManagement (PM).
 The PM module has three module roles: TeamMember, TeamLeader and Administrator.
 And let us say that in this case, we only need two user roles because we do not need the distinction between team leaders and administrators.
 You define those two user roles and assign module roles to them.
 The table below shows which module roles are contained within the user roles.
 Note that you always need at least the User role in System.

 5 Entity Access vs. Page Access

 Per entity you can specify who can read or write what members (attributes and associations) under what circumstances.
 Using XPath constraints you can express powerful security behavior; e.g. “an employee can only see orders created by the department he is a part of”.

 Per page you can specify who can open it from navigation.
 The menu bar is optimized so that only pages that the user has access to are visible.

 A combination of entity access and a page access is necessary because entities can also be accessed from microflows and custom widgets.
 Furthermore, you can express more advanced security through entity access.